 The dollar amount you can deduct on your taxes requires a valuation of whatever you’re donating.
 Cash, of course, is easy to value: When you donate a fifty-dollar bill, you can deduct $50 on your tax return.
 Personal property like clothing or food is a little bit more difficult, but the IRS has guidelines on valuing those items.
 With securities—i.e. stocks and bonds—the process is also very straightforward, but it involves a set of rules.
 In this article, we’ll review exactly what those rules are.

 When you gift a security, there’s usually some difference between the gifted price and the amount you can deduct.

-When you gift your security holding to a charity, you’ll do so at certain point in time, with an associated price.
-Investors are most tax efficient when they only donate shares that they’ve held for at least one year because, in that case, the IRS allows you to claim a deduction for the whole, appreciated value.
-However, the price at the time that of your gift will not necessarily be the same value that’s deductible on your tax return.
+When you gift your security holding to a charity, you’ll do so at a certain point in time, with an associated price.
+Investors are most tax-efficient when they only donate shares that they’ve held for at least one year because, in that case, the IRS allows you to claim a deduction for the whole, appreciated value.
+However, the price at the time of your gift will not necessarily be the same value that’s deductible on your tax return.

 This difference arises from IRS rules that state that the deductible amount for your tax filing must be the fair market value.
 And the IRS has a specific way of determining this value: